 The best thing we can do to reduce this stigma is to share our personal stories.
 What the general public doesn’t realize is that ANYONE can be caught in addiction’s clutches.

 People automatically have this perception of drug addicts living on the street who don’t bother to do anything with their lives.
 While that may be the case with some, we have to remember that these people had lives before their addiction.
 Even the most dignified, high-salaried CEO can be caught up in drinking, drugs, gambling, or other addictions and there is no telling where their story may end.

 When we share our stories, we show the rest of the world where we came from and we show them our human qualities.
 We give them something that they can relate to, something that they can understand and not reject.
 We start to give addiction a voice.

-So let’s get into Timmy’s story, shall we?
+So let’s get into Timothy’s story, shall we?

-Timmy’s family couldn’t understand why.
+Timothy’s family couldn’t understand why.
 They couldn’t understand why their son got to the point where he had to steal from them to satisfy his addiction.
 And it wasn’t just them who fell victim to his addiction, it was the neighbors too.
-Timmy stole from whomever he could so he could buy what he then needed to survive.
+Timothy stole from whomever he could so he could buy what he then needed to survive.

-But luckily, Timmy got the help he needed at Transitions.
+But luckily, Timothy got the help he needed at Transitions.
 He recognized the problem and he took action to fix it.
 Now, this wasn’t a quick and easy discovery, it took a lot of time.
-Timmy struggled with it.
+Timothy struggled with it.
 It took him more than once until he was able to fully grasp his situation and know what he needed to do to stay clean.